PolusAI/image-tools/formats/ome-converter-plugin/README.md

 # OME Converter (0.2.1)

-This WIPP plugin converts BioFormats supported data types to the OME Zarr or OME TIFF file format.
+This WIPP plugin converts BioFormats supported data types to the OME Zarr or OME TIF file format.
 This is not a complete implementation, rather it implements a file format similar to the OME tiled tiff specification used by WIPP.
 Chunk sizes are 1024x1024x1x1x1, and OME metadata is stored as a Zarr attribute.